-We have a rolling admission policy and applications are considered as they are received.
-Review of the applications begins in February of each year, for an August start date.
-We encourage you to apply early as space is limited.
+We have a rolling admission policy, and applications are considered as they are received.
+Review of the applications begins in February of each year, with an August start date.
+Please note that the program begins in mid-August of each year.

-If at any time you need assistance with your application, you can book a call with our Program Manager who can assist you through the process.
+If you need assistance with your application, you can book a call with our Program Manager who can assist you through the process.

 A 4-year Bachelor’s degree from a recognized university, with a minimum B standing in the last 2 years of the program.